carter-thaxton/basics-of-c/02-separate-compilation/separate-compilation.md

 When the linker runs, it links up the undefined uses of `_add` and `_multiply` in `main.o` with the definitions of those same symbols in `simple_math.o`.

+Each of these little entries that actually define something (as opposed to the ones that have no address, and are marked with a `U`) is just a raw sequence of bytes.
+For executable code, the bytes are the actual instructions that will be executed by your CPU.
+They just haven't been put in the right place yet.
+Linking is the process of moving those bytes around, and doing just enough patching of the numbers within those bytes, so that they point to each other.

 Let's go a bit more advanced, and look at `main` itself:

 ```